5 Best Places to Go on Safari in 2023

 Marataba

-Marataba is a special place and a South African rising star in 2023.
-This game-rich, privately managed section of the Marakele National Park offers a rare safari experience: conservation-focused activities that allow guests a hands-on approach to wildlife management and ecological conservation – creating a travel experience with a purpose.
-Guests can participate in enriching activities like telemetry tracking walks with cheetah, compiling individual identikits for elephants, and notching rhinos.
-With just four lodges in the entire Marataba, you won’t see other vehicles on game drives – making your luxury South African safari experience feel totally private and authentic.
+Marataba is a special place and a South African rising star in 2024.
+This game-rich, privately managed section of the Marakele National Park offers intimate game viewing experiences.
+With just two lodges in the entire Marataba, you won’t see other vehicles on game drives – making your luxury South African safari experience feel totally private and authentic.
+As a contractual National Park, Marataba is lauded as one of South Africa’s most innovative conservation models.

 3. Tanzania